-In January 2012, Samuel returned to his home town of Potsdam, New York, in order to complete a master’s degree in piano.
+In January 2012, Samuel returned to his home town of Potsdam, New York, in order to undertake a master’s degree in piano.
 Samuel completed his master's degree in piano performance with a concentration in piano pedagogy at the Crane School of Music in August 2014.
 As a master’s student, Samuel was awarded an assistantship accompanying students in their lessons, degree recitals, and performance exams.

 From 2012-2016 Samuel maintained a private piano studio and worked as a freelance musician in the Potsdam, New York area, accompanying students on piano at the Crane School of Music at SUNY Potsdam and functioning as rehearsal pianist for and performing with a variety of music ensembles in northern New York state.

 From 2013-2016, Samuel was pianist at the First Church of Christ, Scientist, Potsdam and from 2012-2016 was substitute organist at St. Mary’s Catholic Church, Potsdam, New York, and substitute keyboardist for the St. Lawrence Univeristy Gospel Service in Canton, New York.
-From 2014-2016 Samuel was accompanist for the University Choir at St. Lawrence University in Canton, New York, performing programs ranging from neo-Renaissance (Kirke Mechem) to Britten, and from jazz standards to songs of peace and love from 1960s and 1970s.
+From 2014-2016 Samuel was accompanist for the University Choir at St. Lawrence University in Canton, New York, performing programs ranging from neo-Renaissance (Kirke Mechem) to Benjamin Britten, and from jazz standards to songs of peace and love from the 1960s and 1970s.
 In 2015-2016 Samuel was rehearsal and stage pianist for A Rabbit’s Foote Company, an original theater piece by Jessica James paying tribute to the first all-black travelling minstel show.